 On this site I will be doing studies with the intention of helping you become more like Jesus and bringing you closer to God.
 The books I use have been a great inspiration to me.
 The content will change every week, moving on to the next chapter/section.

-The current study began on June 3 and will run for 10 weeks.
+The current study began on June 3 and will include approximately 13 Parts.
 Please take time to really think about what you are reading, and be assured I will be learning right along with you.
 Enjoy!!

 Sometimes when you talk about the 'soul' people get confused, as they do not completely understand just what the 'soul' is.
 However, all of us totally understand what our 'will' is.
 So, take a look at the definitions below and realize that your 'soul' is your 'will.'